shallFun4Learning/AOP-FRL/README.md

 3. Download the ESM-2 150M model file (available here: [HuggingFace](https://huggingface.co/facebook/esm2_t30_150M_UR50D/tree/main)), and copy it to the corresponding folder.

-4. Use our notebooks([Colab](https://colab.research.google.com/drive/1lo31jFqFnlDDrgxHaQHIp8QjY9dY6ohb?usp=sharing)).
-You need to modify the paths in the code to align with the paths in your Google Drive.
+4. Use our ~~notebooks([Colab](https://colab.research.google.com/drive/1lo31jFqFnlDDrgxHaQHIp8QjY9dY6ohb?usp=sharing)).~~**(The new version is provided below, and this version is deprecated.)** You need to modify the paths in the code to align with the paths in your Google Drive.

 5. You have completed all the steps.
 Now, run it. ^_^

+🚀 **2025.2.10 Update:**

+Due to the default Python version in Google Colab being updated to 3.11, it is no longer possible to directly install the original development environment.
+Therefore, we have made the following optimizations:
+You can **[click here](https://colab.research.google.com/drive/1KJki-l3QtHU3ZPy-KhdB4R-f3U2yLpsU?usp=sharing)** to access or view our online notebook, or copy the link and open it in your browser:[https://colab.research.google.com/drive/1KJki-l3QtHU3ZPy-KhdB4R-f3U2yLpsU?usp=sharing].
+- **Enhanced user experience**: The Google Drive method has been deprecated.
+Now, you can directly use Git to retrieve Python and model files in the notebook.
+- **Using CondaColab to manage the environment**: This allows we to start training with the original development environment.

+💥**P.S.**: We attempted to test using Google Colab’s V100 and even upgraded to a Pro membership for this purpose.
+However, as of now, we have not been able to access an available V100 GPU.

 ## License
 Academic Free License (AFL) v.
 3.0